Frequently Asked Questions

 What are your policies about the format and length of papers?

 All papers and exams must be typewritten and double-spaced.
 Your name and the name of the course should appear at the top left or right of the first page.
 Each paper should have a title, and the pages should be numbered.
 You may use either the MLA or APA methods of documentation, but whichever you choose, follow it with care.
 You don’t need to be too pedantically concerned with the length of your papers — if I have assigned a 2500-word essay and yours comes in at 2300, that’s unlikely to make much of a difference — but do take the guidelines seriously in a general sort of way, and remember that overly long essays are just as unwelcome as too-brief ones.
 (If you’re assigned an essay and I’ve approved your topic, that means that I think it’s a good fit for the length of the paper assigned, so if you find yourself considerably short or long of the target, you’ve almost certainly miscalculated something.)

 What if my computer crashes just before I finish it?

 Alleged computer problems will not constitute an acceptable reason for lateness.
 Learn to cover your bases by knowing your word-processing application thoroughly, saving your documents regularly, and keeping backup copies of all documents on different disks than the originals.
-(Better yet, use a service like the amazing Dropbox, which automatically backs up your documents for you.)
+(Better yet, use a service like Dropbox, which automatically backs up your documents for you.)

 How important are spelling and punctuation and things like that?